Argonstudio/tracker_sleep/README.md

 For installation, create a folder, download the desired program version file, the .bat file (which launches the program with a double click), and requirements.txt.

-Open Windows PowerShell (Python must be installed).
+1. Open Windows PowerShell (Python must be installed).

-Navigate to the folder: cd desired_folder
+2. Navigate to the folder: cd desired_folder

-Create a virtual environment: python -m venv .venv
+3. Create a virtual environment: python -m venv .venv

-Activate the environment: ./.venv/Scripts/Activate.ps1
+4. Activate the environment: ./.venv/Scripts/Activate.ps1

-Install dependencies: pip install -r requirements.txt
+5. Install dependencies: pip install -r requirements.txt

+The program is only available in Russian.